 The Maritime Museum – You’ve got to visit this floating museum housed inside the Berkeley ferryboat.
 It has one of the largest collections of historic sea vessels in the US.

-Balboa Park Gardens – It is the largest urban cultural park in North America, even larger than the Central Park in New York.
+Balboa Park Gardens – It is the largest urban cultural park in North America, even more significant than the Central Park in New York.
 From Spanish-style garden to Australian Garden, Balboa Park houses these natural attractions that reflect different horticultural styles.

 Museum of Man – This anthropology museum is known for housing a rare collection of Ancient Egyptian antiques, mummies, and painted wooden coffins.